aduffy70/LabNotes/_posts/2019/2019-05-13-Sphagnum-subsecunda-biogeography-project-regroup.md

 Analyses:
   * Structure - DONE (previously)
   * Structure including Norwegian _S. auriculatum_ - DONE
   * PCA but it was done by state.
-Redo by cluster.
+Redo by cluster. - DONE
   * Isolation by distance (IBD) - DONE
     - All North American lescurii
     - K2 clusters (Northern and Southern) separately